Pango: Support for OpenType features

 Since 1.37.1, Pango added more attributes to provide complete support for processing OpenType feature.

-The official showcase of Pango's script-aware features is here.

 Major users

 Simplified software architecture of GTK.
 Pango, GDK, ATK, GIO, Cairo and GLib.

 Pango has been integrated into most Linux distributions.
 The GTK UI toolkit uses Pango for all of its text rendering.
 The Linux versions of the Mozilla Firefox web browser and Mozilla Thunderbird mail client use Pango for text rendering.